VargaJoe/timeline-theories/docs/implementation-tasks.md

 ## In Progress

+### Story 31 - Optimize Media API Queries and Fix Lazy Loading Images
+- [ ] Implement localStorage caching with configurable TTL and error handling to avoid refetching cover URLs
+- [ ] Add configurable concurrency-limited preloading in LazyImage.tsx using AbortController to cancel on navigation
+- [ ] Integrate virtualized rendering with react-window in MediaLibraryPage.tsx to render only visible items
+- [ ] Add pagination to OData queries with top and skip for chunked loading of large lists
+- [ ] Add pagination support to TimelineEntryService.listTimelineEntries() with top and skip parameters
+- [ ] Limit initial timeline entries load to 50 items for performance
+- [ ] Configure image concurrency limit (VITE_IMAGE_CONCURRENCY_LIMIT=2) and cache TTL (VITE_LOCAL_STORAGE_TTL=3600000) in .env
+- [ ] Media API queries are optimized (e.g., reduced calls, caching, pagination) to improve load times
+- [ ] Lazy loading images load correctly without errors or broken displays
+- [ ] Performance metrics (e.g., query response time) meet acceptable thresholds
+- [ ] No regressions in existing media browsing functionality
+- [ ] Implement query optimization (e.g., debouncing, batching) in media services
+- [ ] Fix lazy loading component (e.g., `LazyImage.tsx`) for proper image rendering
+- [ ] Add error handling and fallbacks for failed image loads
+- [ ] Test with various media types and network conditions

 ---

 ## Planned

-### Story 30 - Book Reading Progress and Personal Library Integration
-- [ ] Implement reading status tracking ("Want to Read", "Currently Reading", "Read", "Did Not Finish")
-- [ ] Add personal rating system separate from general media ratings
-- [ ] Create reading notes functionality separate from general timeline entry notes
-- [ ] Add reading date tracking (when user read each book vs publication date)
-- [ ] Implement reading progress statistics and analytics
-- [ ] Create personal reading timeline views alongside publication order

 ### Story 15 - Create Media Item by Trakt
 - [ ] Add a "Search Trakt" button or field to the Media Item Create Page.